 Have you ever noticed tiny black dots on the bottom of your siding and wondered what they were?
 If so, your home might be affected by artillery fungus.
 Read on to learn exactly what artillery fungus is, how to get rid of it, and how you can help to prevent this mulch fungus from reappearing.

 Artillery Fungus and its Many Names

 The dark spots you see on your siding is a wood-decaying fungus commonly referred to as artillery fungus.
 You can find it in dead trees, rotting wood, and mulch.
 It goes by many names, also being referred to as shotgun fungus, artillery mold, or its scientific name, Sphaerobolus stellatus.
-It is usually found in non-composted mulch because non-composted mulch doesn’t go through a burning process that would normally neutralize the fungus.
+It is usually found in non-composted mulch because it doesn’t go through a burning process that normally neutralizes fungus.

 Connected to the fruiting bodies are spore masses that are dark brown at their tips.
 The spore masses in nature launch out of the fruiting bodies toward the sun.
 Around your home, however, the fungus perceives your bright-colored siding as sunlight.
 The spores subsequently shoot out toward the bottom of the house, mistaking your biggest investment as a good place to reproduce.

 The tiny black dots resemble a shotgun spread pattern, hence the colloquialism, “artillery fungus”.
 Once it lands on the siding of a home and sits, it goes into a dormant phase.
 The sticky, almost super-glue-like spores become nearly impossible to completely remove if left on a home for too long.